PremiRam/devops-project/README.md

 Enable the Cloud Run API.

-[Create a Google Cloud service account][sa] or select an existing one.
+[Create a Google Cloud service account] or select an existing one.

 Add the the following Cloud IAM roles to your service account: